nadethoughts/Aetheria/Campaigns/Nimble/Session 05 Report.md

 - This report uses **Erie** for Umbrail's Birdfolk people and their outposts, matching the campaign's later notes.
 The spoken term may intentionally evoke an "aerie."
 - The large canines are described as **giant wolf-like creatures**.
 Table conversation also uses "wargs" informally; they are separate from the boars fought in Session 04.
-- The hostile orc tokens are consistently described as **broken fangs**.
-Session 06 later identifies Razor's allied orcs as the **Black Fang**; the precise relationship between the two labels should not be assumed without confirmation.
+- The hostile orcs' tokens are consistently described as **broken fangs**.
+Session 06 identifies Razor's allied tribe as the **Black Fang**, confirming that the earlier raiders belong to that same faction.
 - The enormous flying creature is not identified in Session 05.
 It should not be retroactively labeled as Razor or as the griffin without additional evidence.
 - Umbrail's mentor remains unnamed in the transcript.
 Session 06 adds that the mentor carried a lesser Erie artifact.
 - The transcript alternates between singular and plural descriptions of the air-launch mechanism.
 Multiple devices were present; whether the party retained one intact example is uncertain.